What is EMDR Therapy? How It Helps Heal Trauma, Anxiety, and Self-Esteem at the Root

 One of the most powerful aspects of EMDR is that it works with your brain’s natural ability to heal through neuroplasticity.

-Neuroplasticity refers to your brain’s ability to create new neural pathways and reorganize itself throughout your life.
-When painful experiences remain unresolved, the brain can create patterns rooted in fear, shame, hypervigilance, or self-protection.
+Neuroplasticity refers to the brain’s ability to create new neural pathways and reorganize itself throughout life.
+When painful experiences are not fully processed, the brain can form patterns rooted in fear, shame, hypervigilance, or self-protection that continue to be triggered in the present.

-Many clients describe EMDR as helping them move beyond endlessly replaying painful experiences in their minds.
+Many clients describe EMDR as helping them move beyond endlessly replaying painful experiences and instead feeling more present, grounded, and able to respond to life from a calmer internal state.

 Why EMDR Can Feel Different From Traditional Talk Therapy